-a) An area at the top of the front windscreen is reserved for the Organising Club and takes preference over any advertising on the vehicle.
-Dimensions to be used for the decal will have a total maximum height of not more than 15cm over the full width of the screen.

-- b) The competitor's competition number, coloured fluorescent Yellow and must be reflective on black 7cm high, must be placed on the right-hand side of the windscreen (when viewed from the front of the car) in a square of 15cm x 15cm.
-Font Helvetica Bold. - c) The controllers will provide this Windscreen decal and reserves the right to change this decal to an overall championship sponsor when necessary.
-It is compulsory for all entered competitors to display this windscreen decal only.
+- a) An area at the top of the front windscreen is reserved for the Organising Club and takes preference over any advertising on the vehicle.
+Dimensions to be used for the decal will have a total maximum height of not more than 15cm over the full width of the screen. - b) The competitor's competition number, coloured fluorescent Yellow and must be reflective, must be placed on the right-hand side of the windscreen (when viewed from the front of the car) in a black background square of 15cm x 15cm.
+Font Helvetica Bold, text 7cm high. - c) The controllers will provide this Windscreen decal and reserve the right to change this decal to an overall championship sponsor when necessary.
+It is compulsory for all entered competitors to display the windscreen decal.